 Protect Your Bank Accounts

-- Receive your bank and other financial statements electronically (Union Bank provides free e-Statements).
+- Receive your bank and other financial statements electronically (Union Bank & Trust provides free paperless statements).

 - Use e-Alerts to monitor various types of account activity.
 This free service can help alert you to fraudulent activity.

-- Use online services (Online Banking, e-Alerts, etc.) to monitor your bank accounts regularly.
+- Use online services (Online Banking, e-Alerts, etc.) to monitor your bank and credit card accounts regularly.

 - Purchase checks from a reputable company that provides security features within the check stock paper.